What is Gift Aid?

 Nothing, other than a few minutes of your time to complete the Declaration form below.
 In fact, if you you pay tax at the higher rate you can claim further tax relief on your Self Assessment Tax Return by quoting our Charity number.

 How do I set all this up?Easy!
-Just complete a Declaration Form and let us have it.
+Just click on the Online Gift Aid Form button below and enter your details.
 We'll do the rest.

 The government Gift Aid web site